 The rise and rise of EVC Music Publications as an exciting and innovative music publisher can’t have escaped the notice of any player or teacher active on social media, and like many I have watched their emergence over the last three years or so with growing interest.

 I have previously praised a number of EVC Music’s publications.
-The Jevdet Hajiyev: Piano Collection 1 was particularly enterprising, and I am enthusiastic for Andrew Higgins’ excellent Birds: Études-Tableaux and the recent reissue of Graham Lynch’s wonderful Sound Sketches series.
+I am enthusiastic for Andrew Higgins’ excellent Birds: Études-Tableaux and the recent reissue of Graham Lynch’s wonderful Sound Sketches series.
 And I was delighted to report that the EVC Music Star Prize Event at the Royal Albert Hall last month was such a resounding success!

 With the publication of Piano Tales for Alice – a brand new collection of easy pieces by acclaimed jazz performer and composer Nikki Iles – it seems to me that EVC Music has unequivocally arrived as a mature and significant force in music publishing.

 Building on their activities thus far, with this publication EVC Music has hit the jackpot, bringing to market a genuine classic…

 Nikki Iles will be known to many readers as the jazz composer and arranger responsible for the brilliant Jazz on a Winter’s Night and subsequent series of highly enjoyable themed jazz collections from OUP.
 She is also well-known from her various contributions to the ABRSM Jazz Piano and standard Piano Syllabus publications, and to the Piano Star series.

 In all of these, Nikki has both revealed her authentic jazz voice and shown herself to be attuned to the needs of players at different educational levels.
 And these qualities are again to the fore in Piano Tales for Alice.

 Piano Tales for Alice appears in typical EVC Music house style, with a clean presentation and eye-catching cover.